 - An excuse is often given as being the result of an involuntary or coerced action.

-- Excuses direct the blame onto others, while absolving personal culpability.
+- Excuses direct the blame onto others, while absolving personal responsibility.

-- With an excuse, there is no desire to explore personal reasoning, as one is already convinced they made the only available choice, driven by forces beyond their control.
+- With an excuse, there is no desire to examine personal reasoning, as one is already convinced they made the only available choice; their actions being driven or forced by feelings within themselves based on external stimuli.

 - Excuses are defensive and seek to avoid criticism or feedback